jethome-ru/zigbee-firmware/ti/coordinator/cc2538_cc2592/README.md

 ## Common information

-* SBL (UART flashing) is enabled by default.
+* SBL (UART flashing) is enabled by default in this firmware.
 No need to apply extra patches.

 ## Supported devices

 * JetHome ZB3CX module for JetHub based on  [CC2538-CC2592EM](https://www.ti.com/tool/CC2538-CC2592EM-RD) reference. **Use UART firmware version for it.**
 * USB stick MODKAM_V3 [device information](https://modkam.ru/?p=1112). **Use USB firmware version for it.**

+## Zigbee2Mqtt

+If you don't want to repair all device after re-flashing stick please follow next steps:

+* Stop zigbee2mqtt
+* Make backup of the `data` folder. (you can restore this backup if something will be wrong)
+* Flash firmware to stick (remove it if you want to flash with J-Link)
+* Start zigbee2mqtt

 ## Flashing with UART (SBL)

+* Make sure that your current firmware has SBL enabled.

 ##### UART flash software: